MaxHilsdorf/BasiCal-Calculator/Readme.md

-#BasiCal Calculator by Max Hilsdorf
+# BasiCal Calculator by Max Hilsdorf

-Customization Options:

-- Key Bindings
-- Colors
-- Button Sizes
-- Fonts
+Graphical calculator with mouse and keyboard control.
+Theme (layout) customizable directly in the application.
+Key Bindings, colors, button/label sizes, and fonts can be customized in the code.

 Key Bindings: